The smallest bimolecular mass action reaction networks admitting Andronov-Hopf bifurcation: Introduction

+At this point we remark that Wilhelm and Heinrich \cite{WilhelmHeinrich1995,WilhelmHeinrich1996} used a somewhat different notion of ``smallest'' when studying a small bimolecular CRN admitting Hopf bifurcation: they gave minimality of the number of quadratic terms in the mass action ODEs higher importance than minimality of the number of reactions.
+The CRN they studied included five chemical reactions on three chemical species and consequently does not fall amongst those we focus on here; however the resulting differential equations included only one quadratic term which is, indeed, fewer than in any bimolecular $(3,4,3)$ networks admitting Hopf bifurcation that we study here.

+In later work dating to 2009, Wilhelm \cite{Wilhelm2009} adopted a definition of ``smallest'' close to the one used here.
+In that paper he described a bimolecular $(3,4,3)$ CRN admitting Hopf bifurcation with mass action kinetics (see the discussion section in \cite{Wilhelm2009} and also \cite[Section 5]{boros:hofbauer:2022b} for further analysis of this network).
+Wilhelm's example demonstrated that the set of bimolecular $(3,4,3)$ mass action networks admitting Hopf bifurcation is nonempty.
+However, there are, up to isomorphism, 14670 bimolecular $(3,4,3)$ networks which admit positive equilibria.
+The question we aim to answer is: how many of these networks admit Hopf bifurcation with mass action kinetics?

-We will show that Wilhelm's example is far from isolated.
+We will show that Wilhelm's example is far from being unique.
 In fact, exactly 136 bimolecular $(3,4,3)$ networks admit nondegenerate Hopf bifurcation on the positive orthant, and these fall into 86 distinct equivalence classes, in a sense to be made precise later.
 Out of 86 networks which represent these 86 classes, we find that $57$ admit a supercritical Hopf bifurcation; $54$ admit a subcritical Hopf bifurcation, and $25$ admit both.
-These 25 networks also admit a so-called Bautin bifurcation, which guarantees the existence of two periodic orbits at some values of the rate constants.
-In total, a stable equilibrium and a stable periodic orbit can coexist in 29 of the networks, while an unstable equilibrium and an unstable periodic orbit can coexist in two of the networks.
+These $25$ networks also admit a so-called Bautin bifurcation, which guarantees the existence of two periodic orbits at some values of the rate constants.
+In total, a stable equilibrium and a stable periodic orbit can coexist in $29$ of the networks, while an unstable equilibrium and an unstable periodic orbit can coexist in $2$ of the networks.
 These claims are the content of Theorems~\ref{thms3r4Hopfpotential},~\ref{thms3r4Hopf}~and~\ref{thmBautin} below.

-There is also (up to equivalence) a single, exceptional, bimolecular $(3,4,3)$-network which does not admit nondegenerate Hopf bifurcation, but robustly admits a degenerate Hopf bifurcation.
-This remarkable network is discussed briefly in the concluding section and will be explored further in forthcoming work.
+There is also (up to equivalence) a single, exceptional, bimolecular $(3,4,3)$ network which does not admit nondegenerate Hopf bifurcation, but robustly admits a degenerate Hopf bifurcation.
+This remarkable network is discussed briefly in the concluding section and explored further in \cite{BBHverticalHopf}.